Recital Info Packet - All recital related info can be found here. Please read prior to Costume Week

-Costume Week is March 25-29.
+Costume Week is March 23 through March 27, 2020.
 Please have one parent attend the last 15 minutes of each class the week this week.
 We will be distributing costumes, discussing recital related info, and answering any questions you may have.

 Refer to our QUICK REFERENCE CHART (click here) for your dancer's performance and show times.

 Rehearsals and shows/performances are held at the Townsend Center for the Performing Arts, located on the campus of the University of West Georgia in Carrollton.
 The address is 1601 Maple St. Carrolton, GA 30118.